invertedv/testGo/docs/gomFile.md

 or buildModel are "yes", this directory is created (or emptied).
 If not, the directory must exist and the output of this run is added to the existing directory.

-There are four keys the set the primary steps performed.
+There are four keys that set the primary steps performed.
 If one of these keys is omitted, the value is set to "no".
-A run must include one "yes" value and may include all four.
+At least one key must be set to "yes".

-- buildData: \<yes/no\><br>If yes, goMortgage builds a table from a loan-level and economic data tables.
-The table produced is intended for one or more of the model/validation/assess datasets.
+- buildData: \<yes/no\><br>If yes, goMortgage builds the table from a loan-level and economic data tables.
+The table produced is intended for use as one or more of the model/validation/assess datasets.
 - buildModel: \<yes/no\><br>If yes, fit the model.
 - assessModel: \<yes/no\><br>If yes, assess the model fit.
-- biasCorrect: \<yes/no\><br>If yes, correct the bias in a model that was fit to data that was stratified on the target field.
+- biasCorrect: \<yes/no\><br>If yes, correct the bias in a model against the modeling dataset.

-Additional keys specify the details each of these directives requires.
+Additional keys specify the details of each of these directives.

 ### buildData Keys
 Building the data is a three-pass process.
-See [Data Build]() for more details.
+See [Data Build]() for details.
 The keys below are **required** for building a table.

 - strats1: \<field list\><br>